oneapi-src/ishmem/docs/_sources/memory_management.rst

 provided  so that multiple PEs in a program can allocate symmetric, remotely accessible memory blocks.
 These memory blocks can then be used with ``ishmem`` communication routines.
+The symmetric memory allocation routines must be called by all PEs in the world team.
 When no action is performed, these routines return without performing a barrier.
 Otherwise, each of these routines includes at least one call to a procedure